How much water is there on, in, and above the Earth?

-Do you notice that "tiny" bubble over Atlanta, Georgia?
-That one represents fresh water in all the lakes and rivers on the planet, and most of the water people and life of earth need every day comes from these surface-water sources.
+Do you notice the "tiny" bubble over Atlanta, Georgia?
+That one represents fresh water in all the lakes and rivers on the planet.
+Most of the water people and life on earth need every day comes from these surface-water sources.
 The volume of this sphere is about 22,339 mi3 (93,113 km3).
 The diameter of this sphere is about 34.9 miles (56.2 kilometers).
 Yes, Lake Michigan looks way bigger than this sphere, but you have to try to imagine a bubble almost 35 miles high—whereas the average depth of Lake Michigan is less than 300 feet (91 meters).

 Water is on and in the Earth

-Humans are happy this happens because people make use of both kinds of water.
-In the United States in 2005, we used about 328 billion gallons per day of surface water and about 82.6 billion gallons per day of groundwater.
-Although surface water is used more to supply drinking water and to irrigate crops, groundwater is vital in that it not only helps to keep rivers and lakes full, it also provides water for people in places where visible water is scarce, such as in the desert towns of the western United States.
+Humans are happy this happens because we make use of both kinds of water.
+In the United States in 2005, we used about 328 billion gallons of surface water per day,and about 82.6 billion gallons of groundwater per day.
+Although surface water is used more to supply drinking water and to irrigate crops, groundwater is vital in that it not only helps to keep rivers and lakes full, it also provides water for people in places where visible water is scarce, such as in desert towns of the western United States.
 Without groundwater, people would be sand-surfing in Palm Springs, California instead of playing golf.

 - If all of Earth's water (oceans, icecaps and glaciers, lakes, rivers, groundwater, and water in the atmosphere was put into a sphere, then the diameter of that water ball would be about 860 miles (about 1,385 kilometers), a bit more than the distance between Salt Lake City, Utah to Topeka, Kansas.
 The volume of all water would be about 332.5 million cubic miles (mi3), or 1,386 million cubic kilometers (km3).
 A cubic mile of water equals more than 1.1 trillion gallons.
 A cubic kilometer of water equals about 264 billion gallons.